unepwcmc/NRT/server/docs/App_Structure.md

 ![NRT Application Structure](NRT System Flow.png)

+Data starts of on the left side of the diagram, in its raw collected state.
+Data is then collected and processed to be turned into an environmental indicator with a single value.
+Once data conforms to an NRT adapter specification, it can be imported into NRT.
+The 'Indicatorator' then performs formatting, type coercion and, finally, optional threshold application.
+This adds a text description to describe what the indicators raw value means, e.g. a value of 28% might produce the value 'Good'.
+Once this process has taken place, the indicator is stored in the MongoDB database and it ready for use in the application.

 # Application structure
 The application is divided into 2 directories for the client and server components.